-Figure 2.
+Figure 4.
 ADAC Executive Counselors.

-ADAC Overall Management Approach and Allocation of Effort:
+ADAC Overall Management Approach and Allocation of Effort.

 The USCG and other DHS maritime Arctic operators are the key end-users driving research for ADAC.
 The Center will conduct fundamental and applied research in MDA and maritime technology.
 Strategically, ADAC will: